romangurevitch/ConcurrencyWorkshop/internal/pattern/dynamic/README.md

 ### 1. Uncontrolled Rate Limiting

-**Issue**: Setting an inappropriate rate limit could still lead to resource exhaustion or underutilization.
+**Issue**: Setting an inappropriate rate limit could still lead to resource exhaustion or under utilisation.

 **Solution**: Carefully choose the rate limits based on the capacity of external systems and available resources.
 Monitor and adjust the rate dynamically if necessary.